MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 > [!NOTE]
 > If you use [scoped policies](../deploy-use/configure-policy-scope.md), remember that you might need to add this account to your scoped policies.

 The first time you run this cmdlet, you are prompted to sign in for Azure Information Protection.
 Specify the user account name and password that you created for the unattended user.
 After that, this account can then run the labeling cmdlets non-interactively until the authentication token expires.

+For the user account to be able to sign in interactively this first time, the account must have the **Log on locally** right.
+This right is standard for user accounts but your company policies might prohibit this configuration for service accounts.
+If that's the case, you can run Set-AIPAuthentication with the *Token* parameter so that authentication completes without the sign-in prompt.
+You can run this command as a scheduled task and grant the account the lower right of **Log on as batch job**.
+For more information, see the following sections.

-When the token expires, run the cmdlet again to acquire a new token:
+When the token expires, run the cmdlet again to acquire a new token.

 If you run this cmdlet without parameters, the account acquires an access token that is valid for 90 days or until your password expires.